-Wooden Ships Comments on this Luke Powell Gaff Cutter
+Wooden Ships Comments on this Luke Powell Pilot Cutter

 Designed and built by Luke Powell of Working Sail in 2009.
-She is the sister ship to an earlier Luke Powell Gaff Cutter, ‘Ezra’, and as such was a proven design with a track record.
+She is the sister ship to an earlier boat, ‘Ezra’, and as such was a proven design with a track record.

 Built for the present owner she has operated as a charter and sail training vessel since her launch through what has been a very successful business.

-The business aspect of this set up is available with the vessel if required.
+The business aspect of this set up is available for purchase by separate negotiation.

 Her design was chosen as it is the perfect size, combining manageability, space and comfort, giving 10 berths and ample deck space while still being a yacht that can be handled by a small crew.